franherr/Matching_Complexes/README.md

-# WXML
+# Matching Complex
-Washington Experimental Mathematics Laboratory (WXML) is a computational-oriented mathematics research lab targeted for undergraduates.
-My teams project this quarter focused on matching complexes.
-A matching on a graph G is some subset (possibly empty) of the edges of G such that no edges in the subset are adjacent (share a vertex).
-The matching complex is the collection of all these subsets and is in turn a simplicial complex.
+For a graph G, a matching of G is a set of edges {e_1,... e_j} such that no edges in the set share an endpoint.
+The matching complex of a graph is the set of all matchings.
+This can be realized visually as a Simplicial Complex.
+For information on the math, check out *insert some stuff... link to paper?*.
-Simplicial complexes are more abstract mathematical structures studied in a more general setting than what we did here, but to put it simply a simplicial complex on a set X is a subset of the powerset of X that is closed under subsets.
-Namely, if S is a simplicial complex, and x is in S, then so are all subsets of x
-(remember x is an element of the powerset of X and hence a set itself).

-You can find more information on [wikipedia](https://en.wikipedia.org/wiki/Simplicial_complex).

-Lots of our team's inspiration came from this [paper](https://arxiv.org/abs/1906.03328).
+# This code
+Here are some programs that will allow the user to calculate and draw matching complexes of any graph.
+Included are programs to find the matching complex from the graph, find the graph from the matching complex, calculate iterated matchings, and find the Line graph of a given graph.

+Most of this code base was written by Zack Mcnulty.

 ### Code Instructions